unixorn/ha-mqtt-discoverable/README.md

 ## Scripts Provided

-hass_mqtt_devices creates the following helper scripts you can use in your own shell scripts.
+ha_mqtt_discoverable creates the following helper scripts you can use in your own shell scripts.

 ### `hmd`